-Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Nitrate (as Nitrogen) ppm The raw source - Well 01 exceeds the MCL for Nitrate (as Nitrogen) Continuous (prior to treatment) This water system installed a Nitrate reduction (treatment) system on 01/12/2023.
-This treatment system is online, operational, and has been permitted by the SWRCB DDW Dist.
-05 on 04/20/2023.
-This treatment system has shown it is capable of reducing the Nitrates to less than 1 ppm.
-Weekly nitrate laboratory analysis of the production water (Post RO Sample Tap) has ranged from a low of 0.5 ppm to a high of 1.0 ppm which reflects the treatment has effectively reduced the Nitrates by approximately 92%, from the source.
-Infants below the age of six months who drink water containing nitrate in excess of the MCL may quickly become seriously ill and, if untreated, may die because high nitrate levels can interfere with the capacity of the infant's blood to carry oxygen.
+Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Nitrate (as Nitrogen) ppm The raw source - Well 01 exceeds the MCL for Nitrate (as Nitrogen) Continuous (prior to treatment) effectively reduced the Nitrates to well below the MCL of 10 ppm Infants below the age of six months who drink water containing nitrate in excess of the MCL may quickly become seriously ill and, if untreated, may die because high nitrate levels can interfere with the capacity of the infant's blood to carry oxygen.
 Symptoms include shortness of breath and blueness of the skin.
-High nitrate levels may also affect the oxygencarrying ability of the blood of pregnant women.
+High nitrate levels may also affect the oxygen- carrying ability of the blood of pregnant women.
 Specific Conductance μS/cm The test result for this analyte reflects it was over the MCL effective 12/14/2017, at 2,500 μS/cm.
 Ongoing since 12/14/2017.
 No action taken to correct MCL violation as there are no public health goals (PHGs) or maximum contaminant level goals (MCLGs) for these constituents because secondary standards are set on the basis of aesthetic concerns.
-Substances that form ions when in water; seawater influence
+Substances that form ions when in water; seawater influence Sulfate ppm The test result for this analyte reflects it was over the MCL effective 12/14/2017, at 2,500 μS/cm.
+Ongoing since 12/30/2024 No action taken to correct MCL violation as there are no public health goals (PHGs) or maximum contaminant level goals (MCLGs) for these constituents because secondary standards are set on the basis of aesthetic concerns.
+Runoff/leaching from natural deposits; industrial wastes